-Feeling stuck at home with the kids right now?
-You can probably relate to the widowed woman with 6 young children, living in a tiny cottage in Peeress town… The town was only supposed to be a temporary settlement, for 24 immigrant families who arrived on the Peeress Ship in 1874.
+Can you relate to the widowed woman with six young children, living in a tiny cottage in Peeress town?
+The town was only supposed to be a temporary settlement for the 24 immigrant families who arrived on the Peeress Ship in 1874.
 But with nowhere else to go, many families stayed on.
-After a typhoid breakout and issues with some "un-savoury characters" the area got a bad reputation and some Timaru Borough residents wanted it gone.
-Eventually the town was emptied and the buildings razed, leaving the former residents to find new homes.
+After a typhoid outbreak and issues with some "unsavory characters," the area got a bad reputation, and some Timaru Borough residents wanted it gone.
+Eventually, the town was emptied and the buildings razed, leaving the former residents to find new homes.

 Where does the point get its name?
 Pātītī "Patiti Point".
 Pātītī Point is located on the South Canterbury coastline at Timaru.
 Pātītī was a passenger on the Ārai-te-uru waka, which capsized off Matakaea on the North Otago Coastline.
 After the capsize, many of the passengers went ashore to explore the land.
 However, they needed to be back at the waka before daylight.
 Most did not make it, including Pātītī, and instead were transformed into many of the well-known landmarks of Te Waipounamu.
 In 1880, Hoani Kāhu from Arowhenua described Pātītī as “he kāinga nohoanga, mahinga kai, and he tauraka a waka”.